South Gate, California: History

-Native Americans
+Indigenous history

-South Gate is in the traditional cultural territory of the Gabrielino.
+Before the Spanish Colonial Era, the area that became South Gate was in the traditional cultural territory of the Gabrielino.
 Gabrielino villages or archaeological sites are rumored to have existed at the South Gate Park and at the old City Hall site at the intersection of Post Street and Victoria Avenue.
 The village of Tajauta was located on the border of South Gate, Lynwood, and Watts.

-Land grants
+Spanish colonial era

 Among the early Spanish settlers was one of California's first families, the Lugos.
 The Lugo land grant encompassed a great part of what is now the City of South Gate.

 While Francisco Lugo was stationed at Mission San Antonio de Padua near Salinas, California, his first California son, Antonio Maria Lugo was born in 1775.
 That son became Don Antonio Maria Lugo, Spanish aristocrat and soldier, who settled on 30000 acre of land that encompasses what is now the City of South Gate.
 In 1810, the King of Spain formally granted the land to Lugo as a reward for his and his father's military service.
 Around a century later, the area around the southern gate of the ranch became the City of South Gate.

 Early Industrial Development

 Before the end of the 1870s, much of the original land grant had been replaced by tracts of 40 acre.
 By 1880, cattle raising had been replaced by agriculture as the most important local industry.
 During the years between 1910 and 1940, most of the agricultural land was replaced by homes and factories.
-Early developers accelerated the suburbanization of what was then called South Gate Gardens by subdividing the land into small plots and selling the empty plots to blue-collar workers.
+Early developers accelerated the suburbanization of what was then called South Gate Gardens by subdividing the land into small plots and selling the empty plots to blue-collar workers, many of which were Okies.
 A majority of early homes were built individually as plot owners used "sweat equity rather than cash to construct their own homes" and the local economy relied heavily on urban agriculture.

 By 1940, South Gate had evolved into a major industrial hub, with over 35 factories producing chemicals, machinery, furniture, roofing materials, and more.
 This industrial boom continued into the mid-20th century, and by 1976, over 400 industries were operating in the city.

 The Firestone Tire and Rubber Company opened a plant in December 1927 on what was then a bean field at Alameda and Firestone.
 The facility began operations in mid-1928 and expanded multiple times in subsequent decades, providing significant employment and shaping local land use patterns.

 The plant later closed and the property was sold for redevelopment in the mid-1980s.